![]() |

 b) Protocol for using continuous radon monitors (CRs) to measure indoor radon concentrations

-1) Refer to Section 422.130 of this Part for a list of general conditions that shall be met and standard information that shall be documented.
+1) Refer to Section 422.130 for a list of general conditions that shall be met and standard information that shall be documented.

 2) When performing a radon measurement, the CR shall be programmed to run continuously, recording periodically (hourly or more frequently) the radon concentration for at least 48 hours.
-Longer measurements may be required based on the continuous monitor type and the radon level being measured.
+Longer measurements may be required per the continuous monitor type and the radon level being measured.

 3) If the first 4 hours of data from a 48-hour measurement are discarded because data are produced prior to the establishment of equilibrium conditions in the test device, the remaining hours of data shall be averaged and shall be sufficient to represent a 2-day measurement.